dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 The source code examples that I am writing about in this post [are up on Gitub](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-rotation).

 ## 1 - Basic example of the rotation property of Object3d

+To start out with rotation and the object3d class I made this quick static scene example that involves just a few mesh objects created with the box geometry constructor and the normal material.

 ```js
 (function () {